KasAgg21/medRX-website/README.md

 # medRX-website

 I developed the medRX website.
-It is a research project that aims to develop a new drug discovery platform.
+It is a project that aims to develop a new drug discovery platform.

 The website includes the following pages: